oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 3. View the filters set in the report.

-    - By default, the report is filtered to show audit events for the past one week for all target databases in the selected compartment.
+    - By default, the report is filtered to show audit events for the past one week for all target databases in the selected compartment(s).

 4. View the totals in the report.